prechelt/anwesende/README.md

   work, try that.

-## 4.5 Cronjob, Load test
+## 4.5 Cronjob, DB-Backup/Restore, Identify, Load test

-1. Create a cronjob with the following script (insert the proper reference dir):
+1. Create a cronjob with the following script (insert the proper directory name).
+   It serves two purposes: Delete data after the retention period and make database backups.
    ```
    #!/bin/bash
-   cd $the_reference_dir  # where the source code is (we need two config files)
+   cd /home/thedeployer/anw/prod  # adjust this!
+We need docker-compose.yml
    set -a; source .envs/production.sh;
    docker-compose run --rm django python manage.py delete_outdated_data  # to obey DATA_RETENTION_DAYS
    docker-compose exec postgres backup
    ```
-2. Optional:
+   Add a suitable `logrotate` call to avoid accumulating too many backups.
+2. If you ever need to restore a backup:
+   - Copy the backup file to directory `$VOLUME_SERVERDIR_POSTGRES_BACKUP`.
+     Let us assume it is called `mybackup.sql.gz`.
+   - Go to the directory where your `docker-compose.yml` is and perform
+     ```
+     docker-compose kill django
+     docker-compose exec postgres restore mybackup.sql.gz
+     docker-compose restart django
+     ```
+3. If you ever wonder what version you are running, try this:
+   `docker inspect anw_prod_django | grep anwesende.build`
+4. Purely optional:
    There is a simple, stand-alone load testing script in `anwesende/room/tests/loadtest.py` with which you can get a rough estimate of